glitchygenius1502/glitchygenius1502/README.md

 ## 💫 About Me

-I am a **B.Tech Computer Science student at IIIT Kota** with a deep passion for full-stack development, competitive programming, and leveraging AI to solve real-world problems.
+I am a **B.Tech Computer Science student at IIIT Kota** [cite: 5] with a deep passion for full-stack development, competitive programming, and leveraging AI to solve real-world problems.
 I thrive in hackathons and love architecting platforms that make a tangible impact.

-* 💼 Currently working as a **MERN Stack Intern** at AlphaDot Technologies.
-* 🎓 Learning and growing at **Indian Institute of Information Technology, Kota**.
+* 🎓 Learning and growing at **Indian Institute of Information Technology, Kota**[cite: 5].
-* 🌟 Co-Chair for Model United Nations (MUN) events and an active core member of the Odyssey Club.
+* 🌟 Co-Chair for Model United Nations (MUN) events and an active core member of the Odyssey Club[cite: 33, 35].
 * 💬 Ask me about **React, Node.js, AI integrations, or DSA**.
 * ⚡ Motto: *"Code.
 Innovate.
 Impact."*